U.S. armed forces recruitment issues

 Rising rates of obesity and underperformance in school, particularly among male recruits, have become significant barriers.

-To combat these problems, the military has introduced programs like the Future Soldier Preparatory Course, aimed at helping young Americans meet enlistment standards.
+To combat these problems, the military has introduced programs like the Future Soldier Preparatory Course, which aims at helping young Americans meet enlistment standards.

 However, while helpful, these efforts are just beginning to address the larger issue.
 The need for greater investment in youth health and education has become apparent as these challenges continue to grow.